securitybunker/databunker.org/content/doc/install/_index.md

 The Databunker service will be accessible on port ``3000``.

-You can then open your browser and navigate to <a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a> to access the product's user interface.
+Open your browser and navigate to <a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a> to access the product's user interface.

-`Note:` If the Docker container is stopped or terminated abruptly, all data will be lost.
+`Note:` If the Docker container is stopped or terminated, all data will be lost.

 ### How to prevent data loss
-You need to mount the data directory from your host machine inside the Databunker container and provide the **DATABUNKER_MASTERKEY**, which can be extracted from the Databunker container logs (use docker logs dbunker).
+You need to mount the data directory from your host machine inside the Databunker container and provide the **DATABUNKER_MASTERKEY**, which can be extracted from the Databunker container logs (use ``docker logs dbunker``).
 This key is printed during the service initialization.

 Execute the following commands: